Beat The Summer Heat by Ayurvedic lifestyle

-- Avoid drinking ice cold juices & ice-creams during or immediately after meals as it would impact the Pitta and reduce digestive powers of your body.
+- Avoid drinking ice-cold juices & ice-creams during or immediately after meals as it would impact the Pitta and reduce the digestive powers of your body.

 - Drink plenty of water throughout the day, as it helps in flushing out all the toxic matter from the body.

-- Include ample of fruits and vegetables in your regular diet.
-Eat fruits like watermelon, peaches, plums, mangoes, grapes, pears, avocado and berries are good to beat summer heat.
+- Include ample fruits and vegetables in your regular diet.
+Eat fruits like watermelon, peaches, plums, mangoes, grapes, pears, avocado, and berries are good to beat the summer heat.
 Use vegetables like – Asparagus, cucumber, cabbage, sweet potato, celery, green leafy vegetables.

 - Cut down the intake of coffee, tea, or carbonated drinks.
-Minimize the consumption of alcohol during summers.
-Carbonated drink contains acids that make your more dehydrated.
-Rather consume buttermilk, fruit juices, coconut water and traditional drinks- sherbet prepared from Indian gooseberry, kokum, and raw mangoes.
+Minimize the consumption of alcohol during the summers.
+The carbonated drink contains acids that make you more dehydrated.
+Rather than consume buttermilk, fruit juices, coconut water, and traditional drinks- sherbet prepared from Indian gooseberry, kokum, and raw mangoes.
 You may also enjoy herbal tea like Mint tea, which provides amazing relaxation and stamina.

 Ayurvedic Therapies during Summer Months

-In this season eyes also become dry and fatigued due dryness in environment and bright, intensive light rays so Netra Dhara with decoctions helps a lot to rejuvenate eyes.
-Ayurvedic treatments such as Coolant body wraps, Takradhara, Shirolepa, Ksheerdhara etc. are highly recommended for optimal health this season
+In this season eyes also become dry and fatigued due to dryness in the environment and bright, intensive light rays so Netra Dhara with decoctions helps a lot to rejuvenate eyes.
+Ayurvedic treatments such as Coolant body wraps, Takradhara, Shirolepa, Ksheerdhara, etc. are highly recommended for optimal health this season

-Preparation – Take equal quantities of dried grapes, dates and figs. Soak it in the water for an hour.
-Then put it in mixer and churn it well.
-This preparation is called “Mantha” It is very soothing, has a cooling effect and is nourishing.
+Preparation – Take equal quantities of dried grapes, dates, and figs. Soak it in the water for an hour.
+Then put it in a mixer and churn it well.
+This preparation is called “Mantha” It is very soothing, has a cooling effect, and is nourishing.
 It also relaxes and cools the system.